 Who doesn’t do that to their siblings?

-Gear 5 over 1 year ago
+Gear 5 about 2 years ago

 Well, I cant say I’ve never done this

-GKBOWOOD Premium Member over 1 year ago
+GKBOWOOD Premium Member about 2 years ago

 Miles’ hair is really growing fast- yesterday it was still close to his scalp and I thought it would stay that way for while – guess not!